Organic Organization: What It Is and How to Build One

 5 Characteristics of Successful Organic Organizations

-If the Spotify model isn't the answer, what makes organic organizations actually work?
+If the Spotify model is not the answer, what makes organic organizations actually work?
 Based on research and practical experience, here are five characteristics that distinguish successful organic structures from chaos disguised as autonomy.

 1. Decentralized Decision-Making With Clear Boundaries